 Our Iron-Clad, Risk-Free Guarantee ensures you will be another satisfied TLC student.
-We have many years of experience, dealing with thousands of students.
+We have many years of experience dealing with thousands of students.
 We assure you, our customer satisfaction is second to none.
 This is one reason we have taught more than 10,000 students.

-Our administrative staff is trained to provide outstanding customer service.
-Part of that training is knowing how to solve most problems on the spot.
+Our administrative staff is trained to provide the best customer service in town.
+Part of that training is knowing how to solve most problems on the spot with an exchange or refund.